Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

-Recalling (\ref{eq18}) and noticing that the function $f_{i}(X)$ is a scalar parametric function of the whole predictor shows that linear models are parametric additive models.
-By dropping the parametric assumption and letting each scalar function be a function of just one element of the predictor, i.e., $X_{i}$, allows defining a new nonparametric regression method, namely additive models, as:
+Recalling (\ref{eq18EqXnew}), and noticing that the function $f_{i}(X)$ is a scalar parametric function of the whole predictor, show that LMs are parametric AMs.
+By dropping the parametric assumption and letting each scalar function be a function of just one element of the predictor, i.e., $X_{i}$, allows defining a new nonparametric regression method, namely AMs, as:

-where the predictor is of dimension $p$.
+where the predictor is of $p$ dimensions.
 The response variable itself, $Y$, is modeled as in (\ref{EqYinLM}) by assuming zero mean and constant variance for the random component $e$.
-Then, $f_{i}(X_{i})$ is fit by any smoothing method defined in Section \ref{subsubsec:smoothing}.
+Then, $f_{i}(X_{i})$ is fit by any smoothing method defined in Sec.~\ref{subsubsec:smoothing}.
 Every function $f_{i}(X_{i})$ fits the value of the response minus the contribution of the other $p-1$ functions from the previous iteration.
-This is called the back-fitting algorithm described in \cite[Sec.
+This is called the back-fitting algorithm~\cite[Sec.
 4.3]{Hastie1990Generalized}